-Warranty coverage for consumers begins at the date of installation.
+Warranty coverage begins on the date of original purchase.
 In the case of new home construction, warranty coverage begins on the date of first occupancy of the dwelling or six months after the sale of the product by an independent, authorized HHT dealer/ distributor, whichever occurs earlier.
-However, the warranty shall commence no later than 24 months following the date of product shipment from HHT, regardless of the installation or occupancy date.
+The warranty shall commence no later than 24 months following the date of product shipment from HHT, regardless of the installation or occupancy date.
 The warranty period for parts and labor for covered components is produced in the following table.

-The term "Limited Lifetime" in the table below is defined as: 20 years from the beginning date of warranty coverage for gas appliances, and 10 years from the beginning date of warranty coverage for wood and pellet appliances.
+The term "Limited Lifetime" in the table below is defined as: 20 years from the beginning date of warranty coverage for gas appliances, and 10 years from the beginning date of warranty coverage for wood, pellet, and coal appliances.
 These time periods reflect the minimum expected useful lives of the designated components under normal operating conditions.